 3. Commit to transparency and open communication

-Sharing bad news and good goes hand in hand with achieving a purpose which everyone in an organisation wants to fight for.
-Don’t sugar coat it – instead, make people feel involved and invested in your mutual success.
+Sharing bad and good news goes hand in hand with achieving a purpose which everyone in an organisation fight for.
+Certainly, don’t sugar coat it.
+Instead, make people feel involved and invested in your mutual success.

 4. Peer to peer recognition and collaboration helps drive positivity

 Small things make a big difference.
 Encouraging peer to peer recognition can dramatically affect positivity – the start of improved employee engagement.
-Start a staff appreciation board where employees are free to thank anyone who has helped them each week, give shout outs at the weekly All Hands or give more formal awards of recognition on a regular basis.
+Firstly, start a staff appreciation board where employees are free to thank anyone who has helped them each week.
+Give shout outs at the weekly All-Hands or give more formal awards of recognition on a regular basis.

 5. Career development is important to everyone

 Here at Chelsea-Apps, we are very much aware of the need to keep our people feeling engaged.
 We strive to live by our values.
-Our values are not developed by the leadership team but arrived at through a highly collaborative and inclusive process that involved the views of the whole business.
+They’re not developed by the leadership team but arrived at through a highly collaborative, inclusive process that involved the views of the whole business.
 We practice radical candour.
-We encourage and invest in our people’s development.
-We have a shared purpose.
+Encourage and invest in our people’s development and have a shared purpose.
 We’re getting there.
 Are you?